walker84837/chromasampler/README.md

-# chromasampler-c
+# chromasampler

 ![Licensed under GNU
 GPLv3](https://img.shields.io/badge/license-GNU%20GPLv3-blue.svg)

-`chromasampler-c` calculates the average colour of an image.
+`chromasampler` calculates the average colour of an image.

-It can extract the average colour from images in various formats.
-This makes it useful for tasks such as image analysis, colour-based sorting, or generating colour palettes.
+It can extract the average colour from images in a variety of formats.
+This makes it useful for tasks such as image analysis, colour sorting or colour palette generation.

 ## Table of Contents